xenify-io/litepaper/README.md

 The collected 0.5% swap fee is partitioned in a way that promotes balance and incentivization within the ecosystem.
 Half of the fee, or 0.25%, is distributed to XNF stakers in the form of native chain tokens, rewarding them for their active participation.
 The remaining 0.25% is allocated to the Xenify team to fund ongoing operational costs, such as platform development, marketing initiatives, and community outreach efforts.

 By paying the swap fee, users not only facilitate their transaction but also secure a position in the daily XNF reward cycle, providing an added benefit for their engagement with the protocol.
-The portion of the fee dedicated to the team plays a vital role in promoting and enhancing the Xenify platform and the associated tokens (XEN, DXN, xYSL, and XNF).
+The portion of the fee dedicated to the team plays a vital role in promoting and enhancing the Xenify platform and the associated tokens (XEN, USDy, and XNF).
 This ensures heightened awareness and adoption, contributing to the overall growth and success of the Xenify protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Costs of Burning DXN and xYSL
+## ◽️ Costs of Burning XEN and USDy

-Participating in the burning process of DXN or xYSL tokens on the Xenify protocol incurs certain costs, including transaction gas fees and a mandatory burn fee.
+Participating in the burning process of XEN or USDy tokens on the Xenify protocol incurs certain costs, including transaction gas fees and a mandatory burn fee.
 The burn fee structure is designed to offer users discounts based on the number of batches they burn, incentivizing larger burns.
 The more batches you burn, the greater your discount, which can reach up to 50% off for 10,000 batches.
 The burn fee is determined using this formula:

 <br>